Health libraryBack to health library

 Human papillomavirus (HPV)

-CDC recommends the HPV vaccine for people who did not complete the full series of shots in adolescence:
+CDC recommends the HPV vaccine through age 26 for all people who did not complete the full series of shots in adolescence.

 Healthy adults 50 years and older should get two doses of the new shingles vaccine, recombinant zoster vaccine (Shingrix), that came out in 2017.
 CDC recommends this vaccine be used instead of the old one, herpes zoster vaccine (Zostavax).